matomatical/8bIT-Project/README.md

 If you want to build and install the application directly on your device, follow these steps.

 * Go to `File > Build Settings > Build` (`cmd+B`/`ctrl+B`), and select a location to save your build.

+> Note: if you would like select debug messages to be logged on the screen (anything logged with the UILogger), select the `development build` option from the `File > Build Settings` right before you press `Build`.

 * After the build succeeds, connect your Android device and copy the resulting apk file to somewhere on your device.
 * Navigate to the apk file from your device, and press it to begin installing.
 You may have to alter your security settings to allow installation of third-party apks.